 - Loose fiber connection either on the laptop screen or motherboard

 - Faulty display chip

-In case there is no display on the laptop screen, start by connecting your laptop to an external monitor via the VGA or other display port.
-There should be display on the external monitor if all is fine, and try restarting the laptop again if the external monitor does not identify the laptop immediately.
+In the case of no display, start by connecting your laptop to an external monitor via the VGA or other display port.
+If all is fine, There should be display on the external monitor.
+Try restarting the laptop with the signal cable attached, if the external monitor does not identify the laptop immediately.

-If RAM is fine however, and the external monitor displays well, then the fault should be elsewhere.
+If RAM is fine, however, and the external monitor displays well, then the fault should be elsewhere else.

-Fixing the graphics chip is tricky business because it involves blowing hot air onto the faulty chip using a heat-gun.
-It is important to remember that this kind of repair does not guarantee permanent chip repair.
-Such repairs actually give you less than just a few months when you have to repeat the process again.
+Fixing the graphics chip is a tricky business because it involves blowing hot air onto the faulty chip using a heat-gun.
+This kind of repair does not guarantee permanent chip repair.
+You will actually get less than just a few months after the repair.

-If all the above solutions do not yield results, either the motherboard or microprocessor in your laptop could be at fault.
+If all the above solution does not yield results, either the motherboard or microprocessor in your laptop could be at fault.
 At this stage, motherboard or microprocessor replacement maybe the best solution and can be done by the tech guy next door.

 If however, you have a compatible microprocessor at home and know what you are doing, try swapping it and see the results.

 On the hand, motherboard replacement is a long shot and unless the laptop means a lot to you, it could be time to purchase a new computer.

 The dim display means the laptop is fine except it receives insufficient light to fire up the LCD/LED screen.
 A dim display is symptomatic of: